-In 1945, Ann Sather plunked down savings earned at a meat-packing plant to buy an already-existing Swedish diner.
-Although of Norwegian heritage, Ann kept the Swedish menu to please loyal guests in the then-heavily-Swedish neighborhood.
+In 1945, Ann Sather plunked down savings earned at a Chicago meat-packing plant to buy an already-existing Swedish diner.
+Although of Norwegian heritage, Ann kept the Swedish menu to please loyal guests in the then-heavily-Swedish neighborhood which came to be known as Chicago’s Andersonville.
 Competition was fierce: Ann’s block had seven (!)
 Swedish restaurants operating when she stepped in.
 One by one, those closed, but Ann held on, working the restaurant for 30 years before selling to Tom Tunney, 44th Ward Alderman and the man responsible for growing Ann Sather’s to a three-unit operation now legendary for its cinnamon buns and breakfasts.
 According to Tunney, Ann’s cinnamon-spiced carrot bread

 was originally included with the bread basket, but is now baked and served as a specialty bread.
 It’s one of several homey favorites perfect for picnic packing, that were included in the restaurant’s 50th anniversary cookbook, published in 1994.

 - 2 1/4 tsp each of baking soda & cinnamon

 - 1 1/2 tsp salt

 - 2 1/2 cups (about 1 small bunch) fresh carrots, trimmed of their tops, peeled and grated

 - Preheat oven to 350.
 In a medium-sized bowl, sift flour, baking soda, cinnamon and salt together.
 Set aside.

 - In the bowl of a stand mixer, beat sugar and oil together on low speed; add eggs and continue beating until incorporated.
 Increase speed to medium high and whip until light and fluffy.

 - Alternately stir dry ingredients and grated carrot into mixture, just until no flour streaks remain.